stebet/eveonline-third-party-documentation/docs/sso/tokenrevocation.md

 }
 ```

-The server replies with a HTTP 200 if the revocation has been successfull or if the client submitted an invalid token.
+The server replies with a HTTP 200 if the revocation has been successful or if the client submitted an invalid token.